panda-re/panda/docs/compile.md

 Some parts of the installation require root privileges.
 We assume that sudo has been setup and enabled for the user installing PANDA.
+If you prefer to have these instructions printed, you can use [gitprint](https://gitprint.com/) to render them into a printable PDF file.

 ## Prepackaged prerequisites
 Use the following commands to install the prerequisites that can